Loonar ApS Data Processing Agreement

 6. Data residency, data flow and international transfers

-6.1 By design, Controller data is stored and backed up in data centres located in the European Union, unless otherwise agreed in writing.
+6.1 By design, Controller data is stored and backed up in data centers located in the European Union, unless otherwise agreed in writing.
+Further details on hosting and data residency controls are set out in Appendix A (Cybersecurity).

-6.2 Documents such as RFQs, proposals and technical attachments are uploaded to Loonar and stored in encrypted form within Controller’s logical tenant.
-Indexing and internal processing for search and analysis take place within this environment.
+6.2 Documents such as RFQs, proposals and technical attachments uploaded to the Platform are stored within Controller’s own tenant environment, and processing for search and analysis take place within this environment.
+Further details on tenant isolation and related security controls are set out in Appendix A (Cybersecurity).

-6.3 When a user initiates a query or workflow that uses AI capabilities, Loonar selects only the minimum relevant excerpts from the stored content and uses these excerpts to build the prompt to the AI models.
+6.3 When a user initiates a query or workflow that uses AI capabilities, the Processor transmits only the relevant text excerpts and necessary context from within the Controller's tenant to the relevant AI models.
 Full documents are not sent to external AI providers.
+Further details on excerpting and AI data-flow controls are set out in Appendix A (Cybersecurity).

 7. Assistance to Controller